gadfly1974/ExData_Plotting1/README.md

-Just made it under the deadline. w00t!
+Just made it under the dealine!